 The Eighth Grade Music course is designed to give students many opportunities to apply their basic musicianship skills to reading, creating, and performing a varied repertoire of music.
 Vocal production and techniques will be continued as students become acclimated to hearing and performing two and three part harmony.
 They will strive towards singing with a healthy, substantial, and blended sound with accurate pitch and tonal placement.
 Performing on Orff and World Music Drumming instrumentation students will have the opportunity to improvise melodies and rhythms within an ensemble setting.
 In addition, students will learn both major and minor chords on the Ukulele so they may accompany themselves while singing.
-The Eighth Grade students will participate in either the Middle School Arts Showcase in January or the Arts Gala in May.

-Guitar 8 (Elective):
+Guitar (8th Grade Elective)